Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

 - The next value to discuss is `row-reverse`.

-- Add the following code to you styleThree.css page.
+- Add the following code to your styleThree.css page.

 <pre><code class="language-css" data-noescape>
 .container {